 - The programme

-Following an expression of interest and submission of a further developed proposal, 12 applicants will be supported with a development grant of up to £20,000 plus expert advice.
+Successful applicants will progress to stage three and supported with a development grant of up to £20,000 plus expert advice.
 This will enable councils to fully develop their final proposal through system mapping, developing a theory of change and building local partnerships.
-Final awards will be awarded to five selected proposals, up to a total of £300k over three years.
-Match funding will not be requested but can be included.
+Final awards will be awarded to five selected proposals, up to a total of £300,000 over three years.